-Red or American mulberry (Morus rubra) is native to eastern United States.
+Red or American mulberry (Morus rubra) is native to the eastern United States.

 Black mulberry (Morus nigra) is native to western Asia.

 Mulberries are large, deciduous trees native to the warm, temperate, and subtropical regions of Asia, Africa, and the Americas.
 Technically, mulberry fruit is an aggregation of small fruits arranged concentrically around the central axis as in blackberry or loganberries.
 Each fruit measures 2-5 cm in length.
-In most species, mulberries are purple-red when ripen; however, they can be white, red, purple or multiple variegated colors in the same fruit.
+In most species, mulberries feature purple-red color while ripening; however, there can be white, red, purple or multiple variegated colors on the same berry.

 The berries contain resveratrol, another polyphenol flavonoid antioxidant.
 Resveratrol protects against stroke risk by altering molecular mechanisms in the blood vessels; reducing their susceptibility to damage through reduced activity of angiotensin (a systemic hormone causing blood vessel constriction that would elevate blood pressure) but potentiating production of the vasodilator hormone, nitric oxide.

-In addition, these berries are an excellent sources of vitamin-C (36.4 mg per 100, about 61% of RDI), which is also a powerful natural antioxidant.
+Also, these berries are excellent sources of vitamin-C (36.4 mg per 100, about 61% of RDI), which is also a powerful natural antioxidant.
 Consumption of foods rich in vitamin-C helps the body develop resistance against infectious agents, counter inflammation and scavenge harmful free radicals.

-Further, the berries also contain small amounts of vitamin A, and vitamin E, in addition to the above-mentioned antioxidants.
-Consumption of mulberry provides another group of health promoting flavonoid polyphenolic antioxidants such as lutein, zea-xanthin, ß-carotene and a-carotene in small but notably significant amounts.
+Further, the berries also contain small amounts of vitamin-A, and vitamin-E in addition to the antioxidants mentioned above.
+Consumption of mulberry provides another group of health promoting flavonoid poly phenolic antioxidants such as lutein, zeaxanthin, ß-carotene and a-carotene in small but notably significant amounts.
 Altogether, these compounds help act as protect from harmful effects of oxygen-derived free radicals and reactive oxygen species (ROS) that play a role in aging and various disease processes.

 Mulberries are an excellent source of iron, which is a rare feature among berries, contain 1.85 mg/100 g of fruits (about 23% of RDI).
 Iron, being a component of hemoglobin inside the red blood cells, determines the oxygen-carrying capacity of the blood.

-They also good source of minerals like potassium, manganese, and magnesium.
+They also a good source of minerals like potassium, manganese, and magnesium.
 Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure.
-Manganese is used by the body as a co-factor for the antioxidant enzyme, superoxide dismutase.
+The body uses manganese as a co-factor for the antioxidant enzyme, superoxide dismutase.

-They are rich in B-complex group of vitamins and vitamin K. Contain very good amounts of vitamin B-6, niacin, riboflavin and folic acid.
-These vitamins are function as co-factors and help body in the metabolism of carbohydrates, protein, and fats.
+They are rich in B-complex group of vitamins, and vitamin K. Contain very good amounts of vitamin B-6, niacin, riboflavin and folic acid.
+These vitamins function as co-factors and help the human body in the metabolism of carbohydrates, protein, and fats.